agentrickard/domain/domain_content/README.txt

 ----
 2.1 Permissions

-The Domain Content module does not add any new Access Control permissions.

-The module uses the existing permissions from the Domain Access module.
+The Domain Content adds 'review content for all domains' permission to Access Control permissions and uses the existing permissions from the Domain Access module.

 ----
 3. Menu Items